nicktahani/d3-gtd_mj/README.md

-# Looking at the absence of data, and how the term "terroism" is categorized.
+Looking at the absence of data, and how the term "terrorism" is categorized.